 Health, Physical Education, & RecreationUnited Tribes Technical College

-Graduates of the Health, Physical Education & Recreation AAS degree program will:
+Graduates of the UTTC Health, Physical Education & Recreation AS degree program will:

 - Demonstrate knowledge of the philosophy, history, and scope of the coaching profession.